All you need to know about the birth control patch and mood swings

 - Dampened sex drive

-6 ways to boost and stabilize your mood as you adjust
+6 ways to boost your mood as you adjust

 You can do a lot to ease the emotional and physical effects of a birth control patch as you get used to it.
 Specifically, be sure to:

 This ancient healing spice produces large antidepressant effects.
 You can make your own turmeric wellness shot by combining half a teaspoon of turmeric and black pepper with some cold water.
 You can also take turmeric supplements if you'd rather.

 EPAs found in fatty acids help to boost mood so much that research has found it to be just as effective as natural antidepressants.
 You should aim to take between 1,000 and 2,000 mg of EPA per day to help lessen the effects of anxiety and depression.

 Research shows that practicing deep breathing exercises daily, such as yogic breathing, is nearly as effective as prescription antidepressants.
 Deep breathing can also reduce stress hormone levels in just one single session.
 If you're unfamiliar with yogic breathing, you should try a technique called "diaphragmatic breathing," in which you engage your diaphragm at the base of your lungs and abdominal muscles to empty the lungs.